ramzel1307/hyperskill-projects-contacts/README.md

 # hyperskill-projects-contacts
-A hands-on project to create a Contacts (for people or organizations) program with search functionality
+A hands-on Java project to create a Contacts (for people or organizations) program with search functionality